New study says air hand dryers spread germs

 The study shows bathrooms without hand dryers had just six pathogens compared to 254 in bathrooms with hand dryers.

-University of Arizona microbiologist Dr. Chuck Gerba says the study hints that places like healthcare facilities may just want to ditch the dryers and turn to trusty towels.
-He says most of, if not all, public health facilities in Tucson only use paper towels.
+University of Arizona microbiologist Dr. Chuck Gerba said the study hints that places like healthcare facilities may just want to ditch the dryers and turn to trusty towels.
+He says most of, if not all, public health facilities in Tucson, Arizona only use paper towels.

 That's the best way to do it, you're not blowing air around the facility and it's effective.

-For those at home who are looking for ways to keep their hands clean, Dr. Gerba says hand sanitizer is just as effective.
+For those at home who are looking for ways to keep their hands clean, Dr. Gerba said hand sanitizer is just as effective.